enextus/cise-sim/README.md

 ...$ ./sim stop
 ```

 The application sever will start showing an banner and some information in the log.

+**The CISE Sim web interface is now ready to be accessed by opening a browser to the address: http://localhost:8080/**.

+**The CISE Sim endpoint is ready to be contacted by a CISE Node or adaptor that can send messages to the endpoint url: ``http://localhost:8080/api/messages``.**

+### Console output example
-The output should
-be similar to the following one:
+The output should be similar to the following one:
 ```bash
 $ ./sim run                                                                                                                      [18:10:17]
 CISE emulator